The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 Mandusi and Gorigor Swamps

-These swamps are dominated by hippos, lions, elephants, and all other big mammals.
+Hippos, lions, elephants, and all other big mammals dominate these swamps.
 But also, water birds found a home here in these swamps within the Ngorongoro Crater.

 9. The lion population within the crater holds the world’s records